One Apex service shared by Azure and the data-entry screen flow,

 hardcoded IDs to retrofit, silent-failure surfaces, multi-relationship

-integrity, Health Cloud upgrade fragility, and a worth-keeping
+integrity, Health Cloud upgrade fragility, portal interplay (new

 These API names are typo'd in the live org.
 The typos are